BrandonHe/sdl_evolution/proposals/nnnn-add-setMediaPlayMode.md

 <function name="OnMediaPlayModeChange” messagetype="notification">
     <description>Must be sent by HU system when the user clicks on buttons of play mode.
 One or both param below should be provided.</description>
     <param name="repeatMode" type="Common.RepeatMode" mandatory=“false”>
-      <description>The cycle mode which is supposed to be switched to.</description>
+      <description>The repeat mode which is supposed to be switched to.</description>
     </param>
     <param name="shuffleMode" type="Common.ShuffleMode" mandatory=“false”>
       <description>The shuffle mode which is supposed to be switched to.</description>